PowerBiDevCamp/AppOwnsDataMultiTenant/README.md

 **CapacityId** setting as an empty string and the application will ignore this setting.

-Once you have made your changes. save and close the **appsettings.json** file.
+Once you have made your changes, save and close the **appsettings.json** file.
 You are now ready to move on to the step where you will create the new database named **AppOwnsDataMultiTenantDB**.